cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Added Manual Search Button, for use with Libraries, Servers, NASes, etc.
 * Added additional controls, Gui Work, and a few other things.
 * More debugging and adjustments on the file caching.
 * GUI responsiveness to SMB WAN Operations.
 These operations are running on separate async tasks, but the 'opening file' phase still locks the GUI.*